mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 And after that, mind associates, that’s all.
 Then mind says, “Ahh, *that’s* zazen.”
 And then you attach [to it].
 But before mind, prior to the function of your mind, it’s really *just sit*.
 It’s a very simple practice.

-That’s why Dogen Zenji says, “Is it not a principle that is prior to one’s knowledge and perceptions?”
+That’s why Dōgen Zenji says, “Is it not a principle that is prior to one’s knowledge and perceptions?”
 It’s [there].
 You have to [just] really *fit* into your knowledge and perceptions.

 Do you have questions?